Great days out for all the family

 - Walk the dog

-Located within the Garden, young explorers can let off steam in a new natural wood Adventure Playground designed for full on fun.
+Located within the Garden, young explorers can let off steam in a natural wood Adventure Playground designed for full on fun.

-Children can navigate their way through a series of brand new equipment including swings, stepping logs, climbing frames, a slide, spring rider and a zip wire for the most adventurous.
+Children can navigate their way through a series of exciting equipment including swings, stepping logs, climbing frames, a slide, spring rider and a zip wire for the most adventurous.
 The play equipment has been created from long lasting Robinia wood to blend with the beautiful natural surroundings and is named Harry’s Playground after the owner’s son.

 The Playground is recommended for children aged 3 years and above.
 Adult supervision is required at all times.
 The zip wire is only suitable for children aged 6+.